Anfesta

-Anfesta stankovskii is a tri-radially symmetrical fossil animal that lived in the late Ediacaran (Vendian) seafloor.
+Anfesta stankovskii is a tri-radially symmetrical fossil animal that lived on the late Ediacaran (Vendian) seafloor.
 It is a member of the extinct group Trilobozoa.

 Etymology

-The generic and specific names of the Anfesta stankovskii honour the Arkhangel'sk geologist Anatoliy F. Stankovskii.
+The generic and specific names of Anfesta stankovskii honour the Arkhangelsk geologist Anatoliy F. Stankovskii.

 Occurrence

 Fossils of Anfesta stankovskii are known from deposits of the Verkhovka and Yorga formations on the Karakhta River in Onega Peninsula and Zimnii Bereg (Winter Coast) of the White Sea, Arkhangelsk Region, Russia.